canamakay/InstacartGroceryBasketAnalysis/README.md

 - OS - for interacting with the operating system
 - Matplotlib.pyplot - for creating visualizations
 - Seaborn - for creating statistical graphics
 - Scipy - for advanced mathematical computations
+## Folder Contents
+- 01 Project Management - Project Brief
+- 02 Data.
+This folder contains two subfolders - 'Original Data' which consists of original data sets and 'Prepared Data' which consist of data sets that are cleaned and ready for analysis.
+Data sets were not uploaded into GitHub due to space limitations.